 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: [1].
+Chuang-Yu Lin: 2.5. the seeding cell density will influence the efficiency of NMJ formation.
+Researchers can modify it to adapt experimental purposes.
+[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera ()
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (2.5)